 Windshield wiper blades are an essential part of any vehicle.
-Whether it is rain, snow, dust or leaves which are covering your windscreen, the wiper blades will quickly and efficiently clear the window, providing you a safe drive.
+Whether it is rain, snow, dust, or leaves that are covering your windscreen, the wiper blades will quickly and efficiently clear the window, providing you a safe drive.

 The lifespan of windshield wiper blades depends on the brand, the quality, and the weather conditions.
 Usually, they can last between 6 and 12 months.
 As soon as you notice bad visibility, wiper blades should be changed.